 Social care – UK Government assessment

-- Reductions in central government funding to local authorities and an increase in care costs has created a funding gap in children’s services which is estimated to be £3.1 billion by 2024–25.
+- Children’s social care was also under pressure prior to the COVID-19 pandemic.
+Reductions in central government funding to local authorities and an increase in both care costs and demand has created a funding gap estimated to reach £3.1 billion by 2024–25.